Resummation of infrared logarithms in de Sitter space via Dyson-Schwinger equations: the ladder-rainbow approximation: Discussion

 A crucial technical point in our analysis is that we are able to take full-advantage of de Sitter-symmetry by transforming the Dyson--Schwinger integral equation into an ordinary differential equation (depending only on the scalar variable $z$).
 This not only drastically simplifies the computations, but it also constitutes a non--ambiguous IR regularization procedure.

 We have successfully resummed non--local contributions to the self-energy.
 To our knowledge, this is the first time such results are obtained.
 It is however important to stress that our conclusions were drawn in a very restrictive context, namely the ladder--rainbow approximation, which is a drastic simplification of the full theory.
 A better control of this approximation has to be achieved, mainly by summing over a larger family of diagrams, for instance using the non-linear Dyson--Schwinger equation discussed above.
+Another interesting path to follow is to combine insights from our present work and from the ``physical momentum representation" of de Sitter correlators developed in \cite{Serreau:1516680,Parentani:2013dr}.
+The aim would be to resum the Dyson series of the ladder-rainbows self-energies.

 We also note that the difficulty to rigorously justify the used approximation is a general trend in hard problems such as non-perturbative QFT, a classical example being the study of bound-states using the Bethe-Salpeter equation \cite{Itzykson:100772}.

 We have been able to avoid any discussion about UV-renormalization because we transform the integration over loops into differential equations.
 Hence renormalization only intervenes through the integration constants.
 This is actually the generic situation for the study of solutions of Dyson--Schwinger equations: for a kinetic renormalization scheme, renormalization condition amount to fixing the boundary conditions of the equations.